-- (2) Audit-Related Fees were for professional services rendered relating to attestation and compilation services for our subsidiaries in connection with statutory and regulatory filings. - (3) Tax Fees were primarily for professional services rendered relating to domestic and foreign tax compliance services and consulting services for international tax and planning services.
+(2) Audit-Related Fees in fiscal year 2022 were for professional services rendered relating to attestation and compilation services for our subsidiaries in connection with statutory and regulatory filings.

+(3) Tax Fees were primarily for professional services rendered relating to domestic and foreign tax compliance services and consulting services for international tax and planning services.